 Reviews allow you to see what your customers see, make changes and get results.

-Andy Moore, director of communications at Hwy 55, used ReviewTrackers to understand what it was like to sit at one of the tables at his 100-franchise business.
-What did he find?
-ReviewTracker’s sentiment analysis tool found an issue: the waitstaff was not getting to the tables fast enough for customer satisfaction.
+Andy Moore, director of communications at Hwy 55, uses ReviewTrackers to understand what it’s like to sit at one of the tables at his 100-franchise business.
+ReviewTracker’s sentiment analysis spotted an issue: the waitstaff was not getting to the tables fast enough.
 So Moore swung into action, initiating new training for his staff and streamlined his greet-and-seat process.

 The results?
 Hwy 55 increased its rating from 3.8 to 4.1 stars.
 The amount of calls to the restaurants have increased 43 percent, and the number of Google Map searches that resulted in customers taking a trip to Hwy 55 increased 76 percent.

 What did Moore learn?
 If you listen to customers, you’ll get real results.

 Software that scales for franchise management